 This can be described with two layouts.

-You can use the ‘host_pattern’ key in the layout to target certain nodes.
-Salt target notation helps to keep things easy.
+You can use the ‘placement’ key in the layout to target certain nodes.

-This applies different OSD specs to different hosts depending on the host_pattern key.
+This applies different OSD specs to different hosts depending on the placement key.
+See Daemon Placement

 All previous cases co-located the WALs with the DBs.
 It’s however possible to deploy the WAL on a dedicated device as well, if it makes sense.